bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 15°
-- Partly Cloudy
+- Clear
-- 72% humidity
+- 68% humidity
 - 4 mph wind
-- 39% cloud cover
+- 0% cloud cover
 - 58 AQI 🟨
 - About 9.1 inches of snow on the ground